 Will Nicholls the well known Island Rally Driver now thinks the time has come to hang up his crash helmet and find another less dangerous sport that will fufil the competitive streak in him.
-Peter White talks to Will about his difficult decision to semi-retire from the sport!
+We talk to Will about his difficult decision to semi-retire from the sport!

 There was a wry smile on the face of Will Nicholls as he explained how he became a rally driver purely by accident – literally!